f5devcentral/f5-agility-labs-waf/docs/class1/module3/module3.rst

 |image40|

-NOTE: In order to create traffic with malicious sources for purposes of this lab we have created some additional configuration for you.
+NOTE: In order to create traffic with malicious sources for the purposes of this lab we have created added additional configuration items for you.

 There is a Virtual Server (VS) called ip\_rep\_target\_https\_vs which has a SNAT pool predefined with 5 known malicious IP addresses.